What’s Stage 2 Pleural Mesothelioma?

 - Blood tests indicate the presence of cancer cells.

 - Biopsies remove tissue from the tumor to determine what cell type is present and where the cancer has spread.

-It takes years for pleural mesothelioma to develop after the initial asbestos exposure.
+It takes years for the disease to develop after the initial asbestos exposure.
 Patients with pleural mesothelioma are typically diagnosed in later stages.
 It is essential to see a doctor as soon as you begin to notice symptoms.

 How Is Staging Determined?

 Doctors determine the stage of cancer once they know how far the disease has spread.
 Different diagnostic techniques are able to determine tumor size and location.
 Medical providers base treatment and prognosis from staging information.

 Researchers also use staging information to test cancer treatments on patients with the same prognosis.
 The stages of pleural mesothelioma are 1 through 4.
 There are three staging systems (TNM, Brigham, and Butchart).
 Doctors typically use the TNM system to determine the stage.

 The TNM staging system looks for the number of affected lymph nodes, where the cancer has spread (metastasis), and tumor size.
 At stage 2, the cancer hasn’t spread throughout the body.

 In the TNM system, the “T” refers to the size and extent of the primary tumor, and “N” refers to the number of nearby lymph nodes that contain cancer cells.
 Finally, the “M” refers to whether the cancer has metastasized, or spread throughout the body.

 Stage 2 pleural mesothelioma is considered an early stage, but the cancer has likely reached the lymph system, causing cancer cells to start to overwhelm lymph nodes.
 The disease is localized, appearing only on one side of the body, but cancer cells may have spread to the other lung.
-There is no distant metastasis, or spread of cancer throughout the whole body.
+There is no distant metastasis.

 According to the TNM scale, at stage 2, the primary tumor may still be resectable, or removed with surgery.